TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: array-back, object-get, test-value, walk-back.
-A copy of the source code may be downloaded from https://github.com/75lb/array-back.git (array-back), https://github.com/75lb/object-get (object-get), https://github.com/75lb/test-value.git (test-value), https://github.com/75lb/walk-back.git (walk-back).
+The following software may be included in this product: array-back, home-path, object-get, test-value, walk-back.
+A copy of the source code may be downloaded from https://github.com/75lb/array-back.git (array-back), https://github.com/75lb/home-path.git (home-path), https://github.com/75lb/object-get (object-get), https://github.com/75lb/test-value.git (test-value), https://github.com/75lb/walk-back.git (walk-back).
 This software contains the following license and notice below:

 The MIT License (MIT)